I have an active, young Weimaraner whose parents and grandparents are working, competitive hunting dogs.

 2. The right gear – you and your dog should be seen!

-You’ll probably want to wear some blaze orange yourself, at the very least a hat or shirt.
-Look into a bright collar for your dog too so he’s not mistaken for a deer or other animal.
+You’ll probably want to wear some blaze orange yourself if hunting upland or big game, at the very least a hat or shirt.
+Look into a bright collar for your dog too so he’s always visible and not mistaken for a deer or other animal.

-dogIDs created the matte black hardware so that the hunting collar won’t shine at all when you’re hiding with your dog.
+dogIDs created the ScruffTag design so that your dog's identification could be easily visible but jingle-free.
+This hunting collar won’t make any noise when you’re hunkered down with your dog and it's totally waterproof.
 The hardware is still made of 100% corrosion-proof stainless steel.

 3. ID your dog!

-If you prefer to avoid the “jingling tags” during hunting, that’s another reason to look into the Stealth collars from dogIDs as you can engrave up to 4 lines of information right onto the nameplate.
+If you prefer to avoid the “jingling tags” during hunting, that’s another reason to look into these stealth collars from dogIDs as you can engrave up to 4 lines of information right onto the nameplate.
 No more jingling!

 If you hunt in areas far from where you live you might even choose to put different information on your dog’s hunting collar vs. his regular collar.
 Perhaps a different emergency contact, the address of where you typically stay, etc.

-I also use the 30-foot Mendota check chord for training my young dog because he can’t always be trusted off leash and unfortunately some areas have enforced leash laws even for hunting dogs.
+I also use a 30-foot check chord for training my young dog because he can’t always be trusted off leash and unfortunately some areas have enforced leash laws even for hunting dogs.